-In light of the rising number of foreign companies entering the Indian economy, K Singhania & Co. has prepared this booklet to provide information to persons and foreign companies considering business opportunities in India.
-This Booklet aims to serve as a one stop information for all legal requirements of persons looking to establish and expand their business in India.
+In light of the rising number of foreign companies entering the Indian economy, K Singhania & Co. (rebranded from Singhania & Co.
+Mumbai) has prepared this booklet to provide information to foreign entrepreneurs and companies considering business opportunities in India.
+This Booklet aims to serve as a one stop source of information for all legal requirements of persons looking to establish and expand their business in India.
 The material is presented in a summary form and is intended to serve only as a guide.

-The information contained in this booklet is drawn from Government and other publications.
-The laws mentioned in this booklet are expected to be amended and updated from time to time.
-Readers are advised that this booklet is intended not to be comprehensive and we advise for any in particular circumstances professional advice should be sought.
-While due care has been taken with the editing and printing of this booklet, the Firm does not hold any responsibility for any mistake that may have inadvertently crept in.
+The information contained in this Booklet is drawn from Government portals and other publications.
+The laws mentioned in this Booklet are expected to be amended and updated from time to time.
+Readers are advised that this Booklet is intended not to be comprehensive and for specific circumstances, we advise seeking professional legal counsel.
+While due care has been taken with the editing and printing of this booklet, the Firm does not assume responsibility for any mistake that may have inadvertently crept in.
 At the same time, it must be remembered that law and practice may also change.

-The discussion on various topics in necessarily brief, the intention being to give only the essential and basic information.
+The discussion on various topics is necessarily brief, the intention being to give only the essential and basic information.
 We hope this booklet will be useful to prospective foreian entrepreneurs and companies.
 Readers interested in further details about any of the topics covered in this booklet are welcome contact to mumbai@singhanialaw.com and can visit www.singhanialaw.com as well.